ABI-Software/MeshParser/README.rst

   from meshparser import parser

-  # It has some tests to determine the file format, if this files you can set the format to use manually using a second argument.
+  # It has some tests to determine the file format, if this fails you can set the format to use manually using a second argument 'use_parser'.
+The 'use_parser' parameter must have one of the values from {'vtk', 'stl', 'vrml'}.
   p = parser('file/to/load')
   # getPoints has an option to get the pared down points, i.e. all repeated points will be removed.
   n = p.getPoints()